 The start of a new year, decade, century or millennium is always associated with a sense of renewal and hope.
 Little did we know that in January 2020 a global threat had hatched and was growing in the city of Wuhan, Hubei Province, China.
-A virus of the family coronaviridae had mutated and jumped from animal to man where it found the perfect host and vehicle to spread itself.
-Several weeks later the World became aware of the new threat and the West we ignored it.
-We still remember the SARS epidemic which was heralded as a potential global catastrophe but was contained in the East and fizzled out.
-So, we assumed this SARS-like virus would do the same.
+A virus of the family coronaviridae had mutated and jumped from animal to man where it found a new host and a vehicle to spread itself.
+Several weeks later the World became aware of the new threat and in the West … we ignored it.
+Maybe we still remember the SARS epidemic which was heralded as a potential global catastrophe but was contained in the Far East and fizzled out.
+So, maybe we assumed this SARS-like virus would do the same.

 It didn’t.
 This mutant was different.
 It caused a milder illness and unwitting victims were infectious before they were symptomatic; and most got better on their own, so they spread the mutant to many other people.
-Combine that with the winter (when infectious diseases spread more easily because we spend more time together indoors), Chinese New Year and global air travel: And we have the perfect recipe for cooking up a global pandemic of a new infectious disease.
-But we didn’t know that at the time, and we carried on as normal, blissfully unaware of the catastrophe that was unfolding.
+Combine that mutant behaviour with the winter (when infectious diseases spread more easily because we spend more time together indoors), Chinese New Year and global air travel … and we have the perfect recipe for cooking up a global pandemic of a new infectious disease.
+But we didn’t know that at the time and we carried on as normal, blissfully unaware of the catastrophe that was unfolding.

-By February it became apparent that the mutant had escaped containment in China and was wreaking havoc in other countries – with Italy high on the list.
-We watched in horror at the scenes on television of Italian hospitals overwhelmed with severely ill people fighting for breath as the virus attacked them.
-The death toll rose sharply but we still went on our ski holidays and assumed that our quarantine policy would protect us.
+By February it became apparent that the mutant had escaped containment in China and was wreaking havoc in other countries – with Italy high on the casualty list.
+We watched in horror at the scenes on television of Italian hospitals overwhelmed with severely ill people fighting for breath as the virus attacked their lungs.
+The death toll rose sharply but we still went on our ski holidays and assumed that the English Channel and our quarantine policy would protect us.

 An Acute Hospital Demand Surge Planning Model for the COVID-19 Epidemic using Stock-and-Flow Simulation in Excel: Part 1.
 Journal of Improvement Science 2020: 68; 1-20.
 The link to download the full paper is here.